The Bacalhau à lagareiro, just like the Polvo à lagareiro, is also called “the miller’s style” due to the large amount of oil used.

 Halfway through cooking, add the raw, chopped onion.

-Amazon Prime and its new features to discover.
+Amazon Prime and its news to discover.